 The app is free and works based on your location, so you can use it to find dates while you're traveling.
-You need a Facebook profile to link to your dating profile, and the apps asks you to outline your intentions and hobbies in its dashboard.
+You need a Facebook profile to link to your dating profile, and the app asks you to outline your intentions and hobbies in its dashboard.
 That’s also where you select an activity and a time frame and see if any other users are interested in meeting up with you for the date.

 Now has a messaging feature, but chats are only visible for two hours if you and another user stop talking.
-You get four free access keys when you sign up, which increase your chances of meeting new people.
+You get four free access keys when you sign up, which increases your chances of meeting new people.
 If you want more, they're available for purchase.
 When you buy a Gold Key, you get unlimited access to all of the app's premium features for 60 hours.

-We couldn’t give you an extensive guide to online dating without mentioning sugar babies.
+Although it doesn’t count as a mainstream dating site, we couldn’t give you an extensive guide to online dating without mentioning sugar babies.
 This term is slang – usually for younger women who use online dating services to match with older, wealthier men who provide them with financial support in some way.
 This has become an increasingly popular way for young people to help ease the burden of student loan debt.